kolaczyn/flags-backend/readme.md

 ## Notes

+- [x] use minimal api
-- [ ] checkout how to use minimal in routes
+    - [ ] After upgrade, there seems to be data in openapi specification.
+How to reintroduce it?
 - [ ] add mapper (don't want to write the code myself)
 - [ ] unit tests
 - [ ] test containers